coraliegrobel/ada-2021-project-sv4ever/README.md

 We now created two data frames: one for all professional fields and one containing speakers' background information.

 In order to do that, we had to merge _Quotebank_ and _Wikidata_.
 We merged on the `label` for _Wikidata_ and `speaker` in _Quotebank_.
-Since speakers can have the same name, we had the condition that the id of the speaker, which is unique, should be the first one in the potential speaker for the quotes (‘Qids’).
+Since speakers can have the same name, we had the condition that the `id` of the speaker, which is unique, should be the first one in the potential speaker for the quotes (`qids`).

 To be able to avoid the bias of different backgrounds between males and females, we sub-divided our data into 4 professional fields: artists, scientists, economists, and politicians.
 To achieve the separation, we searched for the speaker’s occupation of each quote with the help of _Wikidata_, then hand-picked fields' professions and returned them in separate pickle files for each field.